Lrizika/simpleschema/README.md

 Validation constraints can be a specific value, a type (or typelike), a set of options, a user-defined validation callable, or even another schema.
 See [Validation Details](#Validation-Details) or `help(simpleschema.validateSchema)` for more information.

-`simpleschema.validateSchema` validates an item against a schema, returning `True` or raising a `simpleschema.SchemaValidationFailure` if it fails to validate. `simpleschema.is_valid` provides a convenience wrapper to `validateSchema`, instead returning `False` on validation failure.
+`simpleschema.validateSchema` validates an item against a schema, returning `True` or raising a `simpleschema.SchemaValidationFailure` if it fails to validate. `simpleschema.isValid` provides a convenience wrapper to `validateSchema`, instead returning `False` on validation failure.

 ## Example Usage:
 ```python